 Polokwane, like many of South Africa’s cities underwent a name change in line with the ‘new’ South Africa.
 Thus what was once Pietersburg (a name inspired by a Dutch general) is now a “Place of Safety” – the Sotho to English translation of Polokwane.
 With the lowest crime rate in South Africa, Polokwane lives up to its name, giving you just one reason to visit among many.
-Polokwane accommodation is desirable for other reasons too though, among them the fine weather, rich culture and eco-tourism opportunities.
+Visiting Polokwane is desirable for other reasons too though, among them the fine weather, rich culture and eco-tourism opportunities.

 Situated on a plateau, just about divided by the Tropic of Capricorn, the climate in Polokwane is mild, reaching maximum temperatures of around 28 degrees Celsius, minimums of 11 degrees Celsius and a summer rainfall.
 The plateau is home to Pietersburg Plateau False Grassland, a threatened species of flora.